 Interview with Husseini Manji, M.D.

 Husseini, Manji M.D. is Chief of the Laboratory of Molecular Pathophysiology at the National Institute of Mental Health (NIMH).
 He was born in Kenya and moved to Vancouver as a teenager.
-In 2002, Dr. Manji joined the Professional Advisory Council of The Balanced Mind Foundation, and often answers science questions from our members.
+In 2002, Dr. Manji joined the Professional Advisory Council of The Balanced Mind Parent Network, and often answers science questions from our members.
 Dr. Manji edits several journals and has received numerous prestigious awards, summarized here.

 The Laboratory of Molecular Pathophysiology is part of the Mood and Anxiety Disorders Program (MAP) at NIMH, the world's largest research program focused on mood and anxiety disorders.